 The food at this Kauai luau is definitely worth mentioning.

 They offer a lot of vegetarian options, including mashed purple potatoes with coconut milk that was super tasty.
-Plus, they had green salad, macaroni salad, fresh fruit, etc.
+Plus, they had green salad, macaroni salad, fresh fruit, and more.

 Something cool about this Kauai luau is that they do contemporary hula dancing during dinner, then take an intermission before the theatrical show.

-I enjoyed watching the modern hula to familiar Hawaiian music.
+I enjoyed watching the modern hula dance to familiar Hawaiian music.
 It’s like what you’d see at any hula show in Hawaii, only this one featured songs about Kauai.

 The stage is round and located in the middle of the room.
-The performers face different directions so it brings the stage a bit closer.
-There really isn’t a bad seat in the house.
+The performers face different directions, so it brings the stage a bit closer.
+There really isn’t a bad seat in the house!

 Our table was in the second row off to the side and we had a fabulous view with a bit of chair shifting.